OctopusDeploy/OctoPack/readme.md

  - `/p:OctoPackAppendProjectToFeed=true` - Append the project name onto the feed so you can nest packages under folders on publish
  - `/p:OctoPackAppendToPackageId=foo` - Append the extra name to the package ID (e.g. for feature branch packages).
 MyApp.Foo.1.2.3.nupkg

+## Contributing to OctoPack

+Read our [contributing guidelines](https://github.com/OctopusDeploy/OctoPack/blob/master/CONTRIBUTING.md) for information about contributing step templates and to the website.